 After the first Balkan war the hopes for a united and independent Macedonian republic were crushed.
 The Bucharest treaty of 1913 divided Macedonia among Serbia, Greece and Bulgaria.
 Today Pirin Macedonia and Aegean Macedonia are still within the borders of Bulgaria and Greece.
 The latter forced the entire Slavic population to leave its homes flee to Bulgaria and Serbia.

-The Bulgarian and Serbian authorities proceeded in the same way with the local population – they had a policy for denationalization of the Macedonian people.
+However, they proceeded in the same way with the local population; they had a policy for denationalization of the Macedonian people.
 In the Kingdom of Serbia the Macedonians were not allowed to officially use their language; the entire administration, news and education was in Serbian.
 Meanwhile the major cities, especially Skopje, were being populated with Serbs to speed up the assimilation.

 This is just about where today’s conflict between Macedonia and Bulgaria starts.
-Bulgarian scientists and historians still claim that there is no such thing as a Macedonian nation and that the language is just a dialect.
+Bulgarian scientists and historians still claim that there is no such thing as a Macedonian nation; and that the language is just a dialect.

 Socialist Republic of Macedonia

-Socialism has left it’s lasting mark on every state that has been touched by it, in terms of architecture, culture, bureaucracy and even lifestyle.
-More than 20 years after the democratic revolutions of 90’s, all the countries in the former Soviet block were still called “Post-socialist”.
+Socialism has left it’s lasting mark on every state that has been touched by it; in terms of architecture; culture; bureaucracy; and even lifestyle.
+More than 20 years after the democratic revolutions of 90’s; all the countries in the former Soviet block were still called “Post-socialist”.

-In all socialist states people had to wear the same clothes, had to drive the same cars and live in buildings that look alike.
+People had to wear the same clothes; had to drive the same cars; as well as live in buildings that look alike.
 Even the furniture in everyone’s homes was identical.
-Nevertheless, for one who has lived in these times, just looking at any product from back then brings back childhood memories.
+Nevertheless, for one who has lived in these times; just looking at any product from back then brings back childhood memories.

-While propaganda was one of the serious issues of communism, the state did all it could to have an aware society, which gets the best education and heath. (gym classes and exercises were mandatory for students in the schools and universities and even factories; Eastern Europe had some of the lowest rates ofObesity).
+Be that as it may, the state did all it could to have an aware society; which gets the best education and heath.
+(Gym classes and exercises were mandatory for students in the schools, universities and even factories; Eastern Europe had some of the lowest rates ofObesity).
 The Skopje university was established by the Bulgarian Tsar Boris III during the occupation of Macedonia in 1943.

 The Disaster of 1963